This section of Ch. 7 will introduce the following topics:

 - Put the narrowed topic at the top of the page.

 - Write the question words down the left.

-- Answer the questions in as many ways as you can for ten minutes.
+- Answer the questions in as many ways as you can for 10 minutes.

-- After, read what you wrote.
+- Then, read what you wrote.
 Circle ideas that might be usable.